tlevine/dadaportal/templates/dadaportal/install.md

     createdb --owner '{{REMOTE_USER}}' '{{database.NAME}}'

 The database user is set to {{database.USER}}.
 We assume that you're using the vanilla authentication mechanism, which is just POSIX users.

-Ensure that the Apache user has access to these files, particularly if {{database.USER}}
-is not the Apache user.
+## Install for production
+To install for production, do everything in the "Install for development" section and then do everything in the present section.

 ### Crontab
 Add this crontab entry to send public emails from the email server (home)